-In this unique and deeply beautiful immersive exhibition, two-time Academy Award-winning filmmaker Sharmeen Obaid-Chinoy reflects on the experiences of people who left their homes during the Partition of British India in 1947, the largest mass migration ever witnessed, which took place exactly 70 years ago this year.
-HOME1947 puts a human face on history, understanding what it means to find and feel at home.
+In this unique and deeply beautiful immersive exhibition, two-time Academy Award-winning filmmaker Sharmeen Obaid-Chinoy reflects on the largest mass migration ever witnessed, which took place exactly 70 years ago this year.
+HOME1947 puts a human face on history, asking what it means to find and feel at home.